jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 ---

-## Dr. Hatton's Excessive Control Over Kevin Manley's Communications
+## Superintendent Hatton's Excessive Control Over Kevin Manley's Communications
-Dr. Hatton's actions during the FFE investigation reveal a pattern of micromanagement and undue control over Kevin Manley's professional interactions.
+Superintendent Hatton's actions during the FFE investigation reveal a pattern of micromanagement and undue control over Kevin Manley's professional interactions.
 This level of oversight extends beyond normal administrative procedures, potentially hampering Manley's ability to perform his duties effectively.

 ### 1. Controlling External Vendor Communications
 - **Date**: November 14
-- **Incident**: Dr. Hatton personally approved the method and purpose of Manley's correspondence with an FFE vendor.
+- **Incident**: Superintendent Hatton personally approved the method and purpose of Manley's correspondence with an FFE vendor.
 - **Significance**: This vendor was not an FCS employee or student, yet Hatton required his approval for communication.
 - **Implication**: Suggests an unusual level of control over Manley's professional activities, even those outside the school system.
 ![](../images/Nov 14 - Hatton micromanaging costumes .png)

 ### 2. Interfering with Routine Teaching Tasks
 - **Date**: November 14
-- **Incident**: FCS Principal Meg Simon had to seek Dr. Hatton's approval on how to handle lesson plan correspondence with Manley.
+- **Incident**: FCS Principal Meg Simon had to seek Superintendent Hatton's approval on how to handle lesson plan correspondence with Manley.
 - **Significance**: Lesson planning is a routine task that typically doesn't require superintendent involvement.
 - **Implication**: Indicates a breakdown in normal administrative procedures and an overreach of the superintendent's role.
 ![](../images/Nov 14 - Simon asking Hatton how to handle lesson plans.png)

 ### 3. Overseeing Minor Administrative Tasks
 - **Date**: November 30
-- **Incident**: FHS Principal Mark Laux required Dr. Hatton's approval to set up a Google meeting about fabric issues.
+- **Incident**: FHS Principal Mark Laux required Superintendent Hatton's approval to set up a Google meeting about fabric issues.
 - **Significance**: Setting up meetings is a basic administrative task that shouldn't require superintendent approval.
 - **Implication**: Demonstrates the extent of Hatton's involvement in even the most minor aspects of FFE-related activities.
 ![](../images/Nov 30 - Hatton micromanagaes google meetings.png)

 ### Analysis and Implications

-1. **Disruption of Normal Operations**: Dr. Hatton's micromanagement likely caused significant delays and complications in routine school operations.
+1. **Disruption of Normal Operations**: Superintendent Hatton's micromanagement likely caused significant delays and complications in routine school operations.
 2. **Potential Bias**: This level of control suggests a predisposed attitude towards Manley, potentially compromising the fairness of the investigation.
 3. **Chilling Effect**: Such oversight may have created an atmosphere of fear or hesitation among staff, potentially affecting their ability to perform their duties or provide unbiased information during the investigation.
 4. **Questionable Use of Resources**: The superintendent's time and attention were diverted to minor tasks, potentially at the expense of more critical district-wide responsibilities.
 5. **Procedural Irregularities**: The deviation from standard administrative practices raises questions about the motivation behind such intense scrutiny and its impact on the investigation's integrity.

 !!! danger "Summary"
-	This pattern of micromanagement by Dr. Hatton reveals a concerning level of personal involvement in the FFE investigation, potentially compromising its objectivity and fairness.
+	This pattern of micromanagement by Superintendent Hatton reveals a concerning level of personal involvement in the FFE investigation, potentially compromising its objectivity and fairness.
 It also suggests a breakdown in trust and normal administrative procedures within the school district during this period.

 ---

-## Dr. Hatton's Efforts to Limit Positive Testimonies in the FFE Investigation
+## Superintendent Hatton's Efforts to Limit Positive Testimonies in the FFE Investigation
-A concerning incident on December 3 reveals Dr. Hatton's apparent attempt to control the narrative of the FFE investigation by potentially limiting positive testimonies about Kevin Manley.
+A concerning incident on December 3 reveals Superintendent Hatton's apparent attempt to control the narrative of the FFE investigation by potentially limiting positive testimonies about Kevin Manley.

 ### The Incident
 - **Date**: December 3
 - **Context**: An individual requested to speak with the investigator about the FFE situation.
-- **Initial Response**: FHS Principal Meg Simon sought guidance from Dr. Hatton on how to handle this request.
+- **Initial Response**: FHS Principal Meg Simon sought guidance from Superintendent Hatton on how to handle this request.

-### Dr. Hatton's Instructions
+### Superintendent Hatton's Instructions
 1. **Probing Directive**: Hatton instructed Simon to investigate the nature of the individual's inquiry.
 2. **Limiting Positive Testimonies**: Hatton stated, "If she just want[s] to give a ringing endorsement to Kevin, that's fine but she can send an email."
 	![](../images/Dec 3 - Hatton instructs principals to probe.png)